HeatherSoron/RocEye/readme.txt

 Left click: select an object for movement
 C: Center camera on currently selected object
 Shift-C: force camera to rotate about currently selected object
+H: level the horizon (jittery when camera is aligned with x-axis)
+Shift-H: lock the horizon to a level position
 Escape: exit